 Central Catholic is a coeducational high school located in Toledo, Ohio.
 It serves a diverse population and provides course studies at six ability levels to enable a larger number of students to achieve success.
 Central Catholic also accepts graduates from Mary Immaculate, a local school providing special education where Robert Lovell attended.
 Central Catholic offers a unique curricular program that focuses on students who have significant learning challenges along with emotional needs.
 The program uses the “inclusion” concept in which services for its Project 100 students are delivered in the normal classroom setting.
 The Lovell Foundation granted $8,000 to the Project 100 program, then an additional $100,000 to support an endowment for this program.
 The Lovell Foundation also awarded $50,000 to endow a scholarship program for students with identified disabilities who could be served by the special education programs provided by Central Catholic.

-CITY Center for Collaborative Learning (for CommunityShare)$15,000
+CITY Center for Collaborative Learning (for CommunityShare)$159,000

 CommunityShare is an online network that connects the skills of volunteer community professionals, leaders, organizations and businesses in the greater Tucson region with the goals and needs of educators in schools and informal learning environments.
 Teachers and community partners work together to create “real-world” learning opportunities for youth to discover their own passions and transform them into career possibilities.
 In 2016 CommunityShare received a $15,000 grant from the Lovell Foundation through the CITY Center for Collaborative Learning.
+Additional grants of $69,000 were awarded in 2017, and $75,000 in 2019.

 Complementary Medicine Center$97,348